DFE-Digital/dsi-platform/src/Dfe.SignIn.Web.Help/ContentFiles/setup-your-account.md

 title: Setting up your DfE Sign-in account
 navigationTitle: Setting up your account
 summary: |
-  Started making your DfE Sign-in account?
-You'll need access to an organisation.
-Here's what to do.
+  How to verify your new account and request initial access to an organisation and services.
 ---

 There are 3 steps involved in setting up your account.